≡ Menu

 Surviving building societies tend to have a local focus.
 They usually have a town or city in their name.

 Again though, not always.
 Nationwide Building Society is, as its name suggests, a nationwide mega-building society.
-And the Teachers Building Society is specifically for teachers – and also, slightly confusingly, for anyone in Dorset, Wiltshire and Hampshire, with its local hat on.
+And while the Teachers Building Society says it reserves its best rates specifically for teachers, anyone else is also welcome to open an account.

 Beware the bankers